 - Give them early access to a future event or content: As a follow-up to your event, you can also give attendees a sneak peek of future events or content that they might be interested in.
 You can do this through social media, talent communities, or emails.

 - Send a survey to get feedback: Don’t forget to ask attendees for their feedback while the event is still fresh in their minds.
 Attendees are likely to be able to provide lots of valuable input.
 And even if you don’t intend to organize similar events any time soon, you can still understand what they thought about the event to better evaluate its overall success.

 - Have a post-event review: It’s always useful to have a post-event debrief with your team, especially if you and your team are just starting to navigate the virtual events space.
 For the post-event reviews, consider inviting a couple of attendees to participate in them.
 They’ll be able to help your team evaluate how successful your event was, determine learnings for next time, and brainstorm any ideas for future events.

 Templatize, duplicate, and keep events moving

 One way to up your ROI is to decrease your investments.
 So once you’ve pulled off one great event, there’s no reason to completely reinvent the wheel.
 Instead, try to duplicate your virtual event, customize what’s needed for the new event, and implement your learnings from the previous event.
 If you’re hosting a series of virtual events, consider duplicating, customizing, and publishing all the individual events together so that people can see every upcoming event well in advance.
 You’ll be able to drive more RSVPs and attendees this way since people will have a longer leeway to plan ahead.

 Follow us on LinkedIn for more content and updates.

-Hundreds of company partners are using Jumpstart's diversity recruiter platform to connect, source, and engage top underrepresented talent, and even more, are already a part of our communities.
+Hundreds of company partners are using Canvas's diversity recruiting platform to connect, source, and engage top underrepresented talent, and even more, are already a part of our communities.